How to make a butterfly house: a step by step guide

 You can do your bit for local butterflies by making our simple butterfly home.
 This one is an enclosed wooden structure with narrow slits in the front which mimic the splits in the bark of a tree.

 Butterflies will use the house to shelter from bad weather and predators, as well as for feeding if you leave some food out for them.

 Credit: Gillian Pullinger / WTML

 What you'll need

-- Six pieces of untreated wood cut to these dimensions:
+- Six pieces of untreated wood (any thickness up to about 20mm) cut to these dimensions:

 Back - 670mm x 120mm